SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 ## Upgrading to Renku 2.6.0

-+* NEW `ui.client.supportLegacySessions` used to disabled Legacy sessions.
++* NEW `ui.client.supportLegacySessions` used to disable Legacy sessions.

 ## Upgrading to Renku 2.5.0